ChihYuChiang/MA-thesis/README.md

 ### 05/02/2017
 1. Some reference of **W2V**, **SVM**, **Naive Bayes**, and **Random Forest** can be found in [reference](/reference) folder.

-1. **Target response number** of the first survey would be increased to 220 for counterbalancing some bogus responses.
+1. **Target response number** of the first survey would be increased to 220 for counterbalancing bogus responses.

-1. Also from the author of t-STE, **t-SNE** is a technique for reducing data dimensions.
+1. _(Not directly related to this project but worth a look)_ Also from the author of t-STE, **t-SNE** is a technique for reducing data dimensions.
 It is said to be superior to traditional methods, such as PCA, and is widely used in machine learning field.
 Please refer to the author's <a href="https://lvdmaaten.github.io/tsne/" target="_blank">website</a>.

-1. An interesting <a href="https://www.galaxyzoo.org/#/" target="_blank">website</a> built for **Galaxy Zoo**, a project aiming at categorizing galaxies.
+1. _(Not directly related to this project but worth a look)_ An interesting <a href="https://www.galaxyzoo.org/#/" target="_blank">website</a> built for **Galaxy Zoo**, a project aiming at categorizing galaxies.
 This website makes people answer simple multi-choice questions for tagging galaxies by their shapes, density, and other visual characteristics.
 Similar to the website idea we talk about today.

 1. Start **introduction** section.